forge.toml

 - Terminate old nodes

-New nodes handle traffic before old nodes finish draining.
-Zero downtime.
+New nodes handle traffic before old nodes finish draining to support rolling updates without dropped traffic.

 Health Check